JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 # Advanced level open space and pair programming lab

-For students who have been writing code for a while and may already have projects they are working on.
+For students who have been writing code for a while and may already have projects they are working on and goals for problems they are trying to solve or what they want to learn next.

 ## How it will work